-It is estimated there will be a fund balance on June 30, 2016, of \$201,197 for Sterling Ranch and \$12,843 for Runyan Estates for a total of \$ 214,040 for the CSA.
-This amount has been generated in order to have funds available for future capital improvements in the storm drain system and landscaped park.
+It is estimated there will be a fund balance on June 30, 2018, of \$12,468 for Runyan Estates (Zone 1), \$176,502 for Sterling Ranch (Zone 2), and \$16,090 for Palm Estates and Wenstrand Ranch (Zone 3) for a total of \$205,060 for the CSA.
+This amount has been generated in order to have funds available for future capital improvements in the storm drain system, landscaped park, and streetscapes.
 It is estimated that replacement pumps will cost approximately \$27,000 each for labor and materials for a total of \$54,000.
-This fiscal approach is aimed at accumulating a sufficient reserve by the time the pumps are replaced so that no increase in the annual assessment will be necessary to cover these costs
+This fiscal approach is aimed at accumulating a sufficient reserve by the time the pumps are replaced, so that no increase in the annual assessment will be necessary to cover these costs.